kismu/list-estate/readme.txt

 to install the dependecies.

-You can start the front-end application by runningt he command
+You can start the front-end application by running the command

 npm start